...

 Offline promotions or events

 Marketing campaigns for Valentine’s Day can be offline, too.
 An event or a pop-up store will attract not only your usual customers but probably someone new as well.
-Plus, if you put in the effort, people will share photos or reviews online — that’s free advertising!
+Plus, if you put in the effort, people will share photos or reviews online — that’s free advertising for your business!

 If you feel stuck, look for Valentine’s Day ideas and examples from your competitors.
 Dental subscription service quip took to the streets with a fun promotion.
 The brand representative asked passersby if they’d be annoyed if someone gifted them a toothbrush for Valentine’s Day.
 All participants got free quip products for answering.